David-Grim/CSE183-project/README.md

    logic that supports the comment trees.
 Assisted with search bar and user profiles.
 Made some minor html changes to most pages to make the appearance of the website feel consistent.

-   Juan - Initial profile page design, generic html forms, overall touch-ups on most .py and .html files such as reworking controller functions to suit the given needs, minor syntax refining, proofreader
+   Juan - Initial profile page design, created/refined generic html forms (album_form, band_form,
+   song_form, etc), overall touch-ups on most .py and .html files such as reworking controller functions to suit the given needs, linked add_album, add_song, add_band actions from controllers in order to maintain stable flow between pages, overall syntax refining, created readme write-up, proofreader/editor

 Authors